 " Where Hope Lives and Freedom is Found "

-At Baltimore Adult & Teen Challenge we teach men principles with purpose.
+At Adult & Teen Challenge Baltimore we teach men principles with purpose.
 Through biblical principles we help men define who they are and provide them with the tools needed to assist them in the process of recovery.
 A rigorous and regimented program Baltimore Adult & Teen Challenge offers both personal growth and group studies and mentoring.
 We are more than a normal Baltimore Rehab!

 Our program is broken down into 2 phases, an Induction Phase and a Training Phase.
 Our different phases focus on different aspects of the growth and development of individuals as they walk out of addiction and into a new life.